-The standards described in this section apply to real property within the administering agency's control, which is acquired or improved in whole or in part using CDBG funds in excess of \$25,000.
-These standards shall apply from the date CDBG funds are spent for the property until five years after closeout of the grant from which the assistance to the property was provided.
+The standards described in this section apply to real property within the administering agency's control, which is acquired or improved in whole or in part using more than \$25,000 in CDBG funds (24 CFR §570.505).
+These standards shall apply from the date CDBG funds are spent for the property until five (5) years after closeout of the grant from which the assistance to the property was provided.

-A recipient cannot change the use or planned use of any property (including beneficiaries of such use) from that for which the acquisition or improvement was made unless the recipient provides affected citizens with an opportunity to comment on, any change, and either:
+A recipient cannot change the use or planned use of any property (including beneficiaries of such use) from that for which the acquisition or improvement was made, unless the recipient provides affected residents with an opportunity to comment on any proposed change, and either:

 - 1. The new use of such property qualifies as meeting one of the national objectives and is not a building for the general conduct of government; or - 2.
-The recipient determines, after consultation with affected citizens, that it is appropriate to change the property's use to another use which does not meet a national objective and reimburses the CDBG program in the amount of the current fair market value of the property, less any portion of the value attributable to expenditures of non-CDBG funds for the acquisition of and improvements to the property.
+The recipient determines, after consultation with affected residents, that it is appropriate to change the property's use to another use which does not meet a national objective and reimburses the CDBG program in the amount of the current fair market value of the property, less any portion of the value attributable to expenditures of non-CDBG funds for the acquisition of and improvements to the property.

-Citizens will be informed of changes in the use or planned use of the property by means of a notice, which will be published in a newspaper of general circulation that serves the community of affected citizens.
-The notice will provide a description of the proposed change in use or planned use of the property and will also advise citizens of how and where to submit comments.
-Citizens will have an opportunity to comment on the proposed change in use or planned use of the property for a period of not less than 15 days.
+Community members will be informed of changes in the use or planned use of the property by means of a notice, which will be published in a newspaper of general circulation that serves the community of affected residents.
+The notice will provide a description of the proposed change in use or planned use of the property and will also advise how and where to submit comments.
+The public will have an opportunity to comment on the proposed change in use or planned use of the property for a period of no less than 15 days.